 The main purpose of Biblionomics is to understand certain behaviors of the players in the book industry – readers, publishers, authors, etc., to know certain trends in the community, and to just simply gain answers to questions bibliophiles ask that can be attained through research.

 What I envision for now is a lot of research.
 I will be using survey method probably most of the time.
 This means that, Biblionomics will not work only because of me.
 This will work through collective effort – by me and YOU.
 This will be as close to a success if I will be able to receive the participation of my target sample.
 So, I really hope that this project will receive your support and participation.

 Now, I don’t want y’all to keep your hopes so high up in the sky.
 I know I mentioned that I want to contribute something in the community, which makes this sounds so serious.
 But I want to clear that I am also just doing this for fun.
 I just simply want to learn things about the bookish community and link them to Economics or apply what I know of it.
 I am no expert in Economics and I am not here to actually teach you Economics.
 Though, I can share what I know.
 But I don’t know everything.
 And I am blogging to enjoy.
 So, I will be simplifying things.
 I will not be using statistical tests and softwares like we do in the field.
 I will be breaking some rules.
 And I will not follow some certain assumptions.

 Simply put, we’ll just go with the basics and play with some concepts and theories.

 I do not have much yet in line.
 I just want to take things one step at a time.
-But now, I can already give you my *first* project for Biblionomics!
-I am still uncertain on the date it will be posted because I still have a lot of things to do both irl and here, but I am certain that this is the one.
+But now, I can already give you my first project for Biblionomics!
+I am still uncertain on the date it will be posted because I still have a lot of things to do both in real life and here, but I am certain that this is the one.
 So, what is it?